GLOBAL MARKETS-Shares, oil rise after weak data backs ECB rate cut

 By Herbert Lash

-NEW YORK, April 24 (Reuters) - Global equity markets and crude oil rose on Wednesday, drawing support from strong corporate earnings and speculation of a European Central Bank interest rate cut after weak German economic data.
+NEW YORK, April 24 (Reuters) - Global equity markets and crude oil edged higher on Wednesday, drawing support from strong corporate earnings and speculation of a European Central Bank interest rate cut after weak German economic data.

 Wall Street traded flat to lower after a report said U.S. durable goods recorded their biggest drop in seven months in March, which tempered enthusiasm over what has so far been a relatively robust U.S. earnings season.